 - Avoid prolonged exposure to damp environments

 - Have more soup, stews and broths

-- Focus on a plant based, whole foods diet
+- Focus on an organic, whole foods diet

 - Reduce your intake of processed and refined foods

 - Choose foods that are easy to digest or additionally you may want to add a digestive enzyme to your meals